- To learn more about the faculty and staff of the Nursing Program, click here.

-To see the Master of Science in Nursing section in the JCHS Catalog, click here.
+- To see Jefferson College of Health Sciences Catalog, with the Master of Science in Nursing section beginning on page 182, click here.

 The Family Nurse Practitioner Program (FNP) at Jefferson College of Health Sciences is designed to prepare registered nurses to fulfill the role of ethical, knowledgeable, competent, and caring healthcare providers for families in the primary care setting.
 The focus of the FNP program is to provide the academic knowledge and clinical skills necessary for health promotion, disease prevention, assessment, interprofessional collaboration, and management of common acute and chronic conditions and illnesses.
 As a proud affiliate of Carillion Clinic, JCHS is fully integrated with one of the largest health systems in Virginia.